ScriptsRoblox29/Dandyworldsurvivalscript/README.md

 local Button = aimbotTab:CreateButton({
-    Name = "Heal All forever (click only once or you will be kicked from the server, again lol)", Callback = function()
+    Name = "Heal All loop (click only once or you will be kicked from the server)", Callback = function()
         local players = game:GetService("Players"):GetPlayers()
-        local healedPlayers = {}

         while true do
             for _, player in ipairs(players) do
-                if player ~= game.Players.LocalPlayer and not healedPlayers[player] then
+                if player.Character then
                     local args = {
                         [1] = game:GetService("ReplicatedStorage"):WaitForChild("UninfectedMorphs"):WaitForChild("Sprout")
                     }